apache/cordova-docs/docs/en/edge/guide/command-line/index.md

 ## Windows Phone 8

-The Windows Phone 8 command line tools support creating new projects.
+The Windows Phone 8 command-line tools support creating new projects.

 ### Create a project